sjpfenninger/modelling-energy-systems/basics/duality-kkts.md

     & X_2 - X_4 + X_5 \leq 4 \\
 \end{align}

 Our new variables are $X_1 \leq 0, X_2 \leq 0, X_3 \leq 0, X_4 \leq 0$, and $X_5$ unconstrained.
-Notice that the objective function coefficients 3 and 4 are the parameters in the dual constraints.
+Notice that the objective function coefficients 3 and 4 are the right-hand side parameters in the dual constraints.
 Likewise, the primal constraint parameters 300, 400, -50, -100, and 500 are the coefficients in the dual objective function.

 :::{admonition} Elaboration on constraints (red box in {numref}`fig:duality_ed_conversion`)
 :class: tip